symanto-research/supervised-mgt-family-scale/README.md

 ## Replicate experiments

-Make sure to have the AuTexTification datasets unzipped.
+Make sure to have the AuTexTification datasets unzipped in `data/train` and `data/test`.
 ```bash
 ./run.sh
 ```